Great Recession in the Americas: Mexico

-Despite the solid financial system of Mexico, the effects of the financial crisis originated in the United States impacted Mexico's export sector by a significant amount considering that 85% of the country's exports go to the United States.
+Despite the solid financial system of Mexico, the effects of the 2008 financial crisis impacted Mexico's export sector by a significant amount considering that 85% of the country's exports go to the United States.
 Reduced demand, the highest unemployment rate in almost a decade and the depreciation of the Mexican peso caused analysts to revise growth estimates officially from 1.8% to somewhere closer to 0% for 2008.